Frequently Asked Questions: Law Office Study Program

 How do I change the attorney or judge under whom I study?

-If you change the attorney or judge under whom you are studying during a six-month study period, you must submit a report from your previous attorney or judge that indicates all study completed with that person along with the semi-annual report fee in the Applicant Portal within 30 days of beginning study with the new attorney or judge.
+If you change the attorney or judge under whom you are studying during a six-month study period, you must submit a report from your previous attorney or judge that indicates all study completed with that person, along with the semi-annual report fee in the Applicant Portal, within 30 days of beginning study with the new attorney or judge.
 Within 30 days of completion of the six-month study period, you will also have to submit a semi-annual report reflecting the study conducted under the new attorney or judge that covers the remainder of the six-month study period.

-What should the monthly exams cover?
+What should the monthly graded exams cover?

-Your supervising attorney or judge will decide on the content of the monthly exams.
-Your supervising attorney or judge may wish to review what is covered on the First-Year Law Students' Examination and the Bar Examination when creating your course of study.
+Your supervising attorney or judge will decide on the content of the monthly graded exams.
+Your supervising attorney or judge may wish to review what is covered on the First-Year Law Students’ Examination and the California Bar Examination when creating your course of study.

 I am approved to study law through the LOS Program.
 When and how do I submit the semi-annual reports?